Queen Elizabeth Park Private Care Home

 Set over three-floors, the friendly, yet peaceful home is surrounded by tranquil landscaped gardens, situated in a quiet cul-de-sac.
 It features bright and airy lounges, comfortable dining rooms, a bustling bistro, in addition to a library, salon and cinema.

-Queen Elizabeth Park is a named Finalist at the South East Great British Care Awards 2025 in the Care Home Team award category and at the Surrey Care Awards 2024 for Team of the Year.
+Queen Elizabeth Park has received Highly Commended at the South East Great British Care Awards 2025 in the Care Home Team award category and at the Surrey Care Awards 2024 for Team of the Year.
 They are proudly part of the UK's Top 20 Mid-Sized Care Home Group 2025 by carehome.co.uk, as rated by residents and their loved ones.

 Care Provided by Queen Elizabeth Park Private Care Home